Deploys a project to a folder in the Integration Services catalog or updates an existing project that has been deployed previously.

 The binary contents of an Integration Services project deployment file (.ispac extension).

 You can use a SELECT statement with the OPENROWSET function and the BULK rowset provider to retrieve the binary contents of the file.
-For an example, see Deploy and Execute SSIS Packages using Stored Procedures.
+For an example, see Deploy Integration Services (SSIS) Projects and Packages.
 For more information about OPENROWSET, see OPENROWSET (Transact-SQL).

 The projectstream is varbinary(MAX)